AsfanUlla/yAPT/README.md

 # yAPT
-A Update and Improved version of Zero0byte's SWORD
+A Update and Improved version of Zero0byte's SWORD on Raspberry pi